 I suspect it might have been another routine appointment for you.
-For us, it was a day when our world fell apart, when we were given news that no parent ever wants to hear.
-I doubt you would even remember us amongst all the families you must see on a daily basis, but I know I will always remember you and the way in which you told us that there was almost no hope that our daughter would be suitable for the heart surgery she would need in order to survive.
+For us, it was a day when our world fell apart.
+A day when we received news that no parent ever wants to hear.
+It is doubtful that you would even remember us amongst all the families you must see on a daily basis.
+I know I will always remember you though, and the way in which you told us that there was almost no hope that our daughter would be suitable for the heart surgery she would need in order to survive.

 I remember being shown into the scan room, lying on the bed and the silence in the room as the sonographer scanned me.
 There were no reassuring words, no comments about what was being seen on the screen.
 You wandered over from your desk a couple of times to look at the screen, muttering inaudibly to your colleague before returning to your desk.
-I knew it would be explained afterwards – at the previous scan at the other hospital, we had been warned by the two doctors in the room that they would talk amongst themselves during the scan but would then explain their findings.
-I assume you had decided we were familiar with this process as other than being asked to get up on the bed and expose my bump so the scan could take place, nothing had been said to me or my husband.
-From the moment the scan had started I think I had ceased to be a person, I was just a bump.
-I certainly felt that way at the time.
+I knew it would be explained afterwards.
+We’d been warned at a previous scan that the doctors would talk amongst themselves during the scan and explain their findings afterwards.

-The scan over, you calmly explained that our daughter’s heart defect was so severe at this stage that she was highly unlikely to be a candidate for surgery after she was born; that if you were seeing her anatomy in a newborn you would be advising against surgery.
+The scan over, you calmly explained that our daughter’s heart defect was so severe at this stage that she was highly unlikely to be a candidate for surgery after she was born.
+You told us that if you were seeing her anatomy in a newborn you would be advising against surgery.
 Your next words shocked me to the core:

 “I assume you’re intending to terminate.”

-You looked a bit taken aback by my response but proceeded to tell us that our child would be offered compassionate care and would probably only live for a few hours.
+You looked a bit taken aback by my response, but proceeded to tell us that our child would be offered compassionate care.
+She would probably only live for a few hours.
 You hesitated and then, in a dismissive tone, mentioned the fetal surgery that Boston Children’s Hospital carried out.
-You didn’t think it would be suitable and it was a bit radical but you felt you should mention it for completeness.
-I thank God fervently that you did feel prompted to mention it though – through investigating that option we were offered the fetal surgery that gave our baby a chance for life and gave us that tiny glimmer of hope.
+You didn’t think it would be suitable and it was a bit radical.
+However, you felt you should mention it for completeness.
+I thank God fervently that you did feel prompted to mention it though.
+That throwaway comment led us to investigate the option further.
+We were later offered the fetal surgery that gave our baby a chance for life and gave us that tiny glimmer of hope.

 You apologised for not giving us better news and showed us out into the corridor.
-You and your colleague wandered off chatting away together cheerfully and we were left in a bare hospital corridor, devastated and trying hard not to break down in amongst all the people passing by.
+You and your colleague wandered off cheerfully chatting away together.
+We were left in a bare hospital corridor, feeling utterly devastated and trying hard not to break down in amongst all the people passing by.
 The contrast between your cheery banter as you walked away and our desolation was so very stark.

 We’ve had many other appointments before and since that one.
-We’ve had bad news on many of them, always given sympathetically, always with space to absorb, to ask questions and the option for time alone where we could cry together.
+We’ve had bad news on many of them.
+Bad news which was always given sympathetically, always with space to absorb.
+We’ve been given time to ask questions and a few moments of privacy to allow us to cry together.
 The experience from your clinic appointment that day stands alone.

 I am sure that you are a good doctor, that you give great care to your patients.
-But please stop and remember that the person you are treating and their family are human beings with feelings and that a little empathy and compassion when giving bad news would go a very long way.
+But please stop and remember that the person you are treating and their family are human beings with feelings.
+A little empathy and compassion when giving bad news would go a very long way.